davidbeermann/timely-matter/motivation/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1npzZu83AfU" frameborder="0" allowfullscreen></iframe>

 Technology which enables higher efficency does so in order to save time.
 The notion of 'saving time' alludes to notion of a sustainable work-life balance.
 The goal is to minimize the amount of 'work time' in order to gain 'life time'.
 In this scenario work and life are two competing forces, where work has a negative connotation, whereas life has positive connotations.
 From this perspective being effective at work is eligible, if not necessary in order to have time for life.
 Generally, technology that acts as a enhancement of or replacement for human labor is ingrained with the drive for efficiency.
 It is the promise to tip the scale towards the life part of the equation.
 Computers especially try to fulfill the promise of less, more efficient work.
 Once computers where connected by a world-wide network and services became available detached from space and time, the dream of 'efficiency at the click of a mouse' seemed attainable even more so.

+> "We all remember the promises.
+The slogans.
+They were all about freedom, liberation.
+Supposedly we were in handcuffs and wanted out of them.
+The key that dangled in front of us was a microchip." — Walter Kirn

 Nowadays modern computer technology provides a multiplicity of options providing help to organize ones time.
 In its simplest form it appers as calendars, notifications and timers.
 Build upon these are a number of strategies, for example: [GTD (Getting Things Done)](http://gettingthingsdone.com/), [Pomodoro Technique](http://pomodorotechnique.com/) or the [Eisenhower Matrix](http://www.eisenhower.me/).
 The techniques a then translated into software which makes them broadly available.
 All these techniques aim to accomplish higher efficiency in order to 'save time'.